wp-plugins/cosmic-history-quotes/readme.txt

 * Includes three languages: English (en), Spanish (es), and Dutch (nl)

 == Upgrade Notice ==

+= 2.2.2 =
+* Update : Changes to date sequence and tested with different themes and with other natural time plugins.

 = 2.2.11 =
 Good idea to upgrade if you're running our other plugins that work together.